mjpatter88/mjpatter88.github.io/README.md

 My personal website on GitHub Pages.

-Using the "Pure" CSS framework: http://purecss.io/.
+Might use the "Pure" CSS framework: http://purecss.io/.

 A helpful resourece on github markdown: